CyrusY/OnlineMarketplace/README.md

 npm install
 nodemon server
 ```
-next, open a new terminal and write commend:
+Next, open a new terminal and write commend:

 ```sh
 open a new terminal and write commend: